-- Review and update written Maintenance Policy and Procedures to define Maintenance Costs versus Substantial Rehabilitation Costs. - · Items to consider: - Is the rehab work considered substantial that it will result in extending the

-Is the rehab work considered substantial trial it will result in exterioring useful life of the property and therefore, capitalizable?

-Will the cost exceed the amount Tribe/TDHE establish for maintenance.
+- Review and update written Maintenance Policy and Procedures to define Maintenance Costs versus Substantial Rehabilitation Costs. - Items to consider: - Is the rehab work considered substantial that it will result in extending the useful life of the property and therefore, must be capitalized? - Will the cost exceed the amount Tribe/TDHE establish for maintenance costs?